 To win them over, you have to move beyond a simple product pitch and present a solid business case.
 They need to see exactly how your offering will contribute to their bottom line, whether that's through increased revenue, improved efficiency, or reduced operational costs.
 Be prepared to quantify the value and show them a clear path to achieving a positive ROI.

-The Priority to Mitigate Risk
+Their Need to Mitigate Financial Risk

 With great power comes great responsibility, and the economic buyer holds the ultimate responsibility for a purchase decision.
 A bad investment doesn't just waste money; it can damage their reputation and set the company back.
 Because of this, their discussions often revolve around profitability and risk management.
 They are wired to look for potential downsides and are skeptical of promises that seem too good to be true.